frank26080115/OpenMV-Astrophotography-Gear/doc/Auto-Guider.md

 ![](img/phd2_errgraph_comparison.png)

 There are other "standalone" autoguiders on the market.
-The NexGuide or SynGuider only has 752 x 480 resolution at $300 (with poor user reviews).
+The NexGuide or SynGuider only has 752 x 480 resolution at $300 (with poor user reviews, and require bigger guide-scopes).
 Better ones like StarAid or Lacerta costs well over $1000.

 NOTE: I cannot personally make any qualitative comparisons as it would be extremely expensive to purchase the equipment required (multiple autoguiding cameras, plus additional telescopes that can show the differences between them), and astrophotography involves many other factors that may affect how good a photo looks.
 Photos from one night may simply look better due to weather.